acorn-io/acorn-oss-workshop/steps/labels.md

 </pre>
 </details>

-Note: you can find more information about labels in [the official documentation](https://docs.acorn.io/authoring/labels)
+Note: you can find more information about labels in [the Acorn documentation](https://docs.acorn.io/authoring/labels)

 [Previous](./profiles.md)
 [Next](./constraints.md)